 How many comets were discovered by Jean-Louis Pons?

 Prompted by several Wikipedia and other articles which claim that Jean-Louis Pons discovered 37 comets I set out to settle this question.
-Of course, it depends heavily on the definition of the term DISCOVERY, and even today it is a kind of debate when an independent discovery is still a genuine discovery.
+Of course, it depends heavily on the definition of the term DISCOVERY, and even today it is a kind of debate if an independent discovery can still be a genuine discovery.

 • named discoveries